-Requires that pupils in foster care and homeless pupils receive stable school placements, be placed in least restrictive educational programs, have access to academic resources, services, and extracurricular and enrichment activities available to all pupils.
+This requires that pupils who are homeless or in foster care receive stable school placement, be placed in the least restrictive educational programs, have access to academic resources, services, and extracurricular/enrichment activities available to all pupils.
 Educational and school placement decisions shall be based on the best interests of the student and shall consider, among other factors, educational stability and the opportunity to be educated in the least restrictive educational setting necessary to achieve academic progress.
 (E.C.
 48850 et seq.)